xuzhengyi1995/Manga_downloader/README.md

 Maybe will add a new browser ui to it and can click to download in the future.

-May not download the front page now.
+May not download the cover page now.

 Only built on windows, no program now for other platform.